 Student Health providers can make referrals to other clinics and providers if you need specialty care or other care outside of our clinic.

-Time is crucial.
+For all blood and body fluid exposures, time is crucial.
 All exposures should be assessed for risk factors as soon as possible and definitely no later than 24 hours regardless of risk.
 If there are questions on whether or not an exposure has occurred, please report and seek care.

 If you have a possible exposure: